Marlins rally past Phils, open 1st 7-game series since ’67

 The previous seven-game, regular-season series was between the New York Mets and Chicago Cubs at Wrigley Field from Aug.
 31 to Sept.
 3, 1967, according to the Elias Sports Bureau.
 The Phillies have not played a seven-game, regular-season series since Aug.
 16-20, 1930, at the Cubs, a set that included two ties that ended because of darkness in the era before night games.

 Miami began a season-high, 15-game homestand and improved the worst home record in the major leagues to 3-9.
+The Marlins were coming off 29-9 loss to Atlanta.

+“It’s happened too many times and we’ve been through a lot,” Marlins manager Don Mattingly said.
+“Every time it looks like these guys will fade, they show up and put up a W and keep it going.”

 Brian Anderson singled off Workman (1-2) leading off the ninth, and pinch-runner Monte Harrison advanced on Garret Cooper’s groundout and stole third on catcher J.T.
 Realmuto with a headfirst slide, a call by third base umpire David Arrieta play upheld in a video review.